 True Crime Writing.COM

-Check out our true crime podcast Twisted - Unraveling the Intricacies of True Crime launched in August 2015.
+Check out my true crime podcast Twisted - Unraveling the Intricacies of True Crime, which launched in August of 2015.

 On January 31, 2016, published an article on the All Things Crime Blog analyzing Netflix crime documentary, 'Making a Murderer':

 Conducted an interview for the podcast "Wait, what if..." discussing various true crime documentaries, DNA evidence, wrongful convictions, etc. It was released on May 22, 2016.
 Download and listen at: